 \subsection{Set-up}

 Let $M$ be a nonsingular complex algebraic variety and let $f:(M,D)\to(\C,0)$ be a regular function.
-We assume that $D\coloneq f^{-1}(0)$ is a divisor with simple normal crossings, that is $D=\bigcup_{i\in I}D_i$ where the $D_i$s are nonsingular hypersurfaces meeting transversally.
+We assume that $D\coloneq f^{-1}(0)$ is a divisor with simple normal crossings, that is $D=\bigcup_{i\in I}D_i$ where the $D_i$'s are nonsingular hypersurfaces meeting transversally.

-For $i\in I$, let $p_i:L_i\to M$ be the algebraic line bundle associated with $D_i$.
-Let $s_i$ be a regular section of $L_i$ such that $D_i$ is defined by $s_i$ as a subvariety (in particular $D_i$ is reduced and $s_i$ is transverse to the zero section).
+For $i\in I$, let $p_i:L_i\to M$ be the algebraic line bundle associated with $D_i$ together with $s_i$ be a regular section of $L_i$ such that $D_i$ is defined by $s_i$ as a subvariety (in particular $D_i$ is reduced and $s_i$ is transverse to the zero section), see for instance \cite[\S1.1]{GH}.
 Then we can write